Stock of the Day

 Investors should be bearish about investing in Westpac Banking Co. for these reasons:

-• Economic uncertainties, including fluctuations in interest rates, could adversely affect the bank's profitability and lending activities.
+• Economic uncertainties, including fluctuations in interest rates, could adversely affect the bank's lending margins and overall financial performance.

 Recent News